srobo/recurring-tasks/README.md

 `.yaml` extension.
 For example: `comp/main`.

 Attributes on the tickets are represented by top level keys within the files, with the addition of a `dependencies` key.
-This allows the listing of task dependencies in the following ways:
- * By the name of the task
+Dependencies are specified using the name of the task as described above.
- * By a glob on the name of some tasks